Occupational Therapy: Living Life to Its Fullest

 Phone: (301) 652-2682

-Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an occupational therapist, registered (OTR).
-In addition, most states require licensure to practice; however, state licensures are usually based on the results of the NBCOT certification examination.
+Graduates of the program are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Upon successful completion of this exam, the individual will be an occupational therapist, registered (OTR).
+In addition, most states require licensure to practice as an occupational therapist.
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensures.
-For further information, contact information for NBCOT is:
+For further information, the address and phone number for NBCOT are

 12 South Summit Avenue, Suite 100